suita98/addressbook/README.txt

 Study project for a course "Python for software testers".

-Test cases for an "Adressbook" application made via pytest framework.
+Test cases for an "Addressbook" application made via pytest framework.